bitwarden/help/_articles/security/what-encryption-is-used.md

 bitwarden uses [AES][aes] 256 bit encryption as well as [PBKDF2][pbkdf2] to secure your data.

 [AES][aes] is used by the US government and other government agencies around the world for protecting top secret data.
-With proper implementation and a strong encryption key (your master password), it is considered unbreakable.
+With proper implementation and a strong encryption key (your master password), AES is considered unbreakable.

 [PBKDF2][pbkdf2] is used to derive the encryption key from your master password.
 This key is then salted and hashed.